-Because it’s such a popular area, there are tons of awesome restaurants to eat in the Toronto Entertainment District.
+Because it’s such a popular area, there are tons of awesome restaurants in the Toronto Entertainment District to eat at.

-Toronto’s Entertainment District is a tourist hotspot, but it’s also a great place for locals to wander around.
+Toronto’s Entertainment District is a tourist hotspot, but it’s also a great place for locals to wander around and peep out the restaurants and activities.

-It’s actually one of my favourite neighbourhoods to explore!
+It’s actually one of my favourite neighbourhoods to explore, even though it’s so touristy!

 Whether you’re watching sports games at the Scotiabank Arena, watching a TIFF film, or attending a convention show at the Metro Toronto Convention Centre, there are plenty of great places to eat.